Cassette tape: Multitrack recording

 Multitrack recorders utilizing the compact cassette were introduced beginning in 1979 with the TEAC 144 Portastudio.
 In the simplest configuration, rather than playing a pair of stereo channels of each side of the cassette, the typical portastudio used a four-track tape head assembly to access four tracks on the cassette at once (with the tape playing in one direction).
 Each track could be recorded to, erased, or played back individually, allowing musicians to overdub themselves and create simple multitrack recordings easily, which could then be mixed down to a finished stereo version on an external machine.
 To increase audio quality in these recorders, the tape speed sometimes was doubled to 3+3/4 in/s, in comparison to the standard 1+7/8 in/s; additionally, dbx, Dolby B or Dolby C noise reduction provided compansion (compression of the signal during recording with equal and opposite expansion of the signal during playback), which yields increased dynamic range by lowering the noise level and increasing the maximum signal level before distortion occurs.
 Multi-track cassette recorders with built-in mixer and signal routing features ranged from easy-to-use beginner units up to professional-level recording systems.
 Cassette-based multitrack recorders are credited with launching the home recording revolution.

 Home dubbing

 A Magnavox dual deck recorder with high-speed dubbing.
-Doors are open showing capstans.
+Doors are open showing the winding mecanisms.